gwleuverink/bundle/docs/integrations/laravel-livewire.md

 We know this is a huge shortcoming.
 We hope to add full `@script` support as soon as possible!
 Untill then you can use Bundle from your top level component safely.

-## Invoking Bundle from Livewire method calls 🤯
+## Invoking Bundle from Livewire actions 🤯

 Bundle works with Livewire's [one-off JavaScript expressions](https://livewire.laravel.com/docs/actions#evaluating-one-off-javascript-expressions).
 This sweet feature can be combined with Bundle imports to for example, show a sweetalert after a longer running action finished.